wso2/docs-is/en/docs/references/concepts/authorization/client-types.md

 or the credentials to the web application, those credentials will not be exposed to the outside.

 Confidential clients should associate with the grant types which require `authentication`.
-For the web based confidential clients, it is recommended to use **Authorization Code** grant type and for the machine-to-machine communication, it is recommended to use
+For the web based confidential clients, it is recommended to use the **Authorization Code** grant type and for the machine-to-machine communication, it is recommended to use
 **Client Credentials** grant type.

 ---